 Phil Collins wrote the lyrics, which are about a woman who holds power over the singer.
-He desires her even though he feels there is something bad about her.
+He desires her even though he feels there is something sinister about her.

-Genesis had 17 Top-40 hits in the US, but this is their only #1.
-They never had a #1 in England.
+Genesis had 17 Top 40 hits in the US, but this was their only #1.
+They never had a #1 in their native UK.